SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/built_in_rules_do_not_edit_manually.md

     - **Effort:** elementary

+??? abstract "Okta Application deleted"

+    An application has been delete on Okta SSO.

+    - **Effort:** advanced

+??? abstract "Okta Application modified"

+    An application has been updated on Okta SSO.

+    - **Effort:** advanced

 ??? abstract "Password Change On Directory Service Restore Mode (DSRM) Account"

     The Directory Service Restore Mode (DSRM) account is a local administrator account on Domain Controllers.
 Attackers may change the password to gain persistence.